 Sadly, it’s often human error that allows attackers access to encrypted channels and sensitive information.
 Sure, an attacker can leverage “gifts” such as zero-day vulnerabilities to break into a system, but in most cases, their success involves provoking or capitalizing on human error.

-I think it’s interesting to look at how human error has contributed to some of the latest data breaches.
+I think it’s interesting to look at how human error has contributed to a variety of data breaches, some more notorious than others.
 I’ll share the publicly known causes and impacts of these breaches.
 But I’d also like to highlight how the misuse of encryption often compounds the effects of human error in each type of breach.

 How encryption may become a factor in scenarios like this: Once attackers have access to a network, they can install rogue or stolen certificates that allow them to hide exfiltration in encrypted traffic.
 Unless HTTPS inspection solutions are available and have full access to all keys and certificates, rogue certificates will remain undetected.

 Impact: The bad actor is thought to have exposed the personal information of 145 million people in the United States and more than 10 million UK citizens.
 In September 2018, the Information Commissioner’s Office issued Equifax a fine of £500,000, the maximum penalty amount allowed under the Data Protection Act 1998, for failing to protect the personal information of up to 15 million UK citizens during the data breach.

 2. Ericsson Data Breach — Mobile services go dark when the certificate expires